 Roof tarping is one of the many things homeowners should know how to do in case of an emergency.
 It’s especially important if you live somewhere that sees a significant amount of severe weather events, as inclement weather is the primary culprit behind roof damage and the need for emergency repairs.

-Roof Tarping 101: 6 Steps to Take
+6 Steps to Effective Tarping

 When left alone, minor damage can worsen and cause structural damage — especially if moisture is involved.
-While you’ll need the help of a professional roofing contractor to provide you will a stable solution, it’s up to you to protect your home from more bad weather in the meantime.
+While you’ll need the help of a professional roofing contractor to provide you with a stable solution, it’s up to you to protect your home from more bad weather in the meantime.
+The process of roof tarping may seem a little overwhelming if you’ve never been up on your roof before.

 The process of tarping a roof may seem a little overwhelming if you’ve never been up on your roof before.
 However, as long as you follow the steps below, grab the right supplies at your local hardware store, and take the necessary safety precautions, you’ll be just fine.
+Mastering emergency roof tarping is a practical skill for any homeowner, and knowing how to safely secure the material minimizes structural water damage until permanent repairs can begin.

-1) Take the Right Safety Precautions
+1. Take the Right Safety Precautions

 - You have a sturdy ladder